data-edu/data-science-in-education/_book/08-wt-gradebook.md

 ### Visualize Data to Check Assumptions

 It's important to visualize data to see any distributions, trends, or patterns before building a model.
-We use `ggplot` to understand these variables graphically.
+We use {ggplot} to understand these variables graphically.

 #### Linearity